pistoriTech/Assignment3Group2/Part1.md

     Lon2: The longitude of the bottom-right corner of the area to query Date (optional): The date about which information is returned.
 Defaults to most recent data.

+  Resource: The data returned is queried from time stamped 2d true/false arrays of current Manitoba fire reports.
+The array axes are latitude and longitude coordinates in Manitoba.

 Description  of resources—formatted as JSON:
 Sample request with Sample response: